Teckk2/hydeout/_posts/2018-05-18-Infosec-Interview_Questions_Part-3.md

   - Misc
 ---

-<p>This Part is Short but it has very Important 2 questions which I encounter On almost every Interview, The way I Answer it maybe many people will not like it but who cares.😂😂 </p>
+<p>This Part is Short but it has two very Important questions which I encounter On almost every Interview, The way I Answer it maybe many people will not like it but who cares.😂😂 </p>

 <div class="background-wrap">
 	<video id="video-bg-elem" preload="auto" autoplay="true" loop="loop" muted="muted">